OGKebabEater/shibewallet/README.md

 Your entire wallet is backed up with a single convenient backup phrase that will work forever.
 If your device is ever lost or broken, use your backup phrase to restore your balance and transaction history on another device.
-This is possible because doughwallet is a [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) "deterministic" wallet, meaning that all your dogecoin addresses and private keys are generated from a single "seed".
+This is possible because shibewallet is a [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) "deterministic" wallet, meaning that all your dogecoin addresses and private keys are generated from a single "seed".